pixee/pixee-cli/README.md

 Currently we support codemods for Java and Python.
 Stay tuned for additional language support at https://pixee.ai!

 ### What happens to my code?
 The Pixee CLI currently runs most detection and fixes locally to your own host machine.
 Any features that require network access to a third-party service (e.g. OpenAI) will require explicit opt-in.
-We promise to be transparent when this is the case.
+We promise to be transparent when this is the case. **Your code will not leave your host machine unless you explicitly opt-in to a feature that requires network access.**

 ### How can I install the GitHub application?
 Get the most out of Pixee by installing the Pixeebot GitHub app at https://app.pixee.ai.
 Or find us on [GitHub Marketplace](https://github.com/apps/pixeebot).